damianhakert/damianhakert.github.io/source/_posts/2015-12-14-getting-started-with-gitlab-and-gitlab-ci.markdown

 - [GitLab Pipeline][issue-3743]
 - [GitLab Deploy][issue-3286]

-As always, you can visit our [direction page](/direction) and take a taste of the forthcoming features.
+As always, you can visit our [direction page](/direction) and get a taste of the forthcoming features.

 ## Conclusion